Plan 9 from Outer Space: Documentaries

 In 1992, Plan 9 from Outer Space was the subject of the documentary Flying Saucers Over Hollywood: The Plan 9 Companion, which is included on Image Entertainment's DVD edition of Plan 9.
 The documentary visits several locations related to the film, including the building with Wood's former office (at 4477 Hollywood Boulevard), and what was left of the small sound stage used for the film's interiors, which is down a small alley next to the Harvey Apartments at 5640 Santa Monica Boulevard.
 That same year, Rudolph Grey's book Nightmare of Ecstasy: The Life and Art of Edward D. Wood, Jr., was published and contained anecdotes about the making of this film.
 Grey notes that participants in the original events sometimes contradict one another, but he relates each person's recollections for posterity.

 In 2006, the documentary Vampira: The Movie, by Kevin Sean Michaels, chronicled Nurmi's work with Wood and her role as television's first horror host.

 Home media

 To date there have been only a handful of good-quality or restored DVDs and Blu-rays.
 A good-quality 35mm print from the Wade Williams Collection was released on DVD in the U.S. (Image Entertainment, 2000), the U.K. (MPIC Video, 2009), Germany (Winkler Film/Alive AG, 2009), and Australia (Force Video, 2001).
 All feature Flying Saucers Over Hollywood and the original theatrical trailer.
 Legend Films' restored colorized and original black-and-white versions have been released on DVD and Blu-ray in the U.S., and on DVD in various other territories.

-No home video release has featured the film's original theatrical aspect ratio.
-Plan 9 was composed and shot for the 1.85:1 widescreen ratio, which by 1957 had become the common theatrical format alongside CinemaScope.
-Wood never intended for his film to be seen in a 1.33:1 open matte aspect ratio.
-This has led to various boom mics and edges of sets/props being seen at the top and bottom of the image.
-Further complicating the matter, Wood incorporated stock footage framed in 1.33:1 (including his own footage of Lugosi), which becomes overly cropped when shown in widescreen.

-Turner Classic Movies has since presented a high-definition transfer of the film in the original 1.85:1 ratio.
-The stock footage shots in this version have been slightly adjusted to better fit the frame.
+Significantly, no home video release has presented the film in widescreen, its original theatrical aspect ratio.